calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Naypyidaw, Myanmar	(2100)
 Hanoi, Vietnam	(2100)

-Supertropical Semiarid Hyperthermal Summer (ASZ2):
+Supertropical Mediterranean Hyperthermal Summer (AMZ2):
 >**THIS CLIMATE DOES NOT CURRENTLY EXIST ON EARTH**

 Chennai, India	(2100)